-Attached are the presentation slides that will be used at the meeting.
+Attached are the presentation slides that will be used at the meeting and the property profiles.

 FISCAL IMPACT

 No immediate impact.
 However, the strategies chosen will largely dictate the use of the Housing Authority's (HACCC) capital fund for the next 15-20 years and will also ultimately impact the ownership structure and future viability of the existing public housing portfolio.